Direct Store Delivery (DSD) is gaining popularity among many retailers.

 For instance, they can directly delegate the reordering and stocking of high-turnover items to the manufacturers or distributors.
 Above all, that’s how DSD reduces labor costs.

-In conclusion, store labor costs can be saved by around 25% by using the Direct Store Delivery model.
+In conclusion, store labor costs can be saved by around 25% using the direct to store delivery model.

 How Can You Implement a Direct Store Delivery Model?

-If you want to shift to a DSD model, you must remember that it’s not a one-size-fits-all approach.
-You will need to make several changes and take up several vital steps for your business.
+If you want to shift to a DSD model, remember it’s not a one-size-fits-all approach.
+You must make several changes and take up several vital steps for your business.
 These include the following:

 Create a Demand Profile